Estimation of Grouped Time-Varying Network Vector Autoregression Models: Introduction

-With the latent group structure, we substantially reduce the number of unknown coefficient functions in the network autoregression for time-varying momentum and network spillover effects.
-Since neither the group number nor membership is known a priori, we combine a classic agglomerative clustering algorithm (with the normalized distance matrix estimator) and a generalized information criterion to consistently estimate the group structure.
-The developed estimation methodology complements recent developments on latent group estimation in the context of large panel data \citep[e.g.,][]{BM15, KLZ16, SSP16, AB17, VL17, VL20, Ch19, SWJ19}.
+\item {\em Easy-to-implement clustering algorithm and post-grouping nonparametric estimation}.
+Since neither the group number nor membership is known a priori, we combine a classic agglomerative clustering algorithm and a simple ratio criterion to consistently estimate the group structure.
+With the nonparametrically estimated distance matrix, we may directly adopt a standard package in the computing software to implement the cluster analysis.
+The three-stage procedure introduced in Section \ref{sec3.1} does not require iterative computation \citep[e.g.,][]{BM15, ZXF23} to obtain consistent group membership estimates.
+The developed clustering methodology complements recent developments on latent group estimation in the context of large panel data \citep[e.g.,][]{BM15, KLZ16, SSP16, AB17, VL17, VL20, Ch19}.
 However, since the underlying high-dimensional time series process is locally stationary, it is technically more challenging to derive the asymptotic property of the developed methodology.
-In addition, the normalized distance estimates used in our clustering algorithm have the approximate unit variance, making their sizes comparable over nodes and resulting in stable membership estimation.

-To improve the convergence rates of preliminary time-varying coefficient estimation which only uses the sample information from one node and its direct neighbors (see Section \ref{sec3.1}), we propose a post-grouping local linear smoothing method to estimate the group-specific time-varying momentum, network and nodal effects by making use of the consistently estimated group structure.
+To improve the convergence rates of the fully heterogenous time-varying coefficient estimation which only uses the sample information from one node and its direct neighbors, we propose a post-grouping local linear smoothing method in Section \ref{sec4} to estimate the group-specific time-varying momentum and network effects by making use of the consistently estimated group structure.
 The asymptotic normal distribution theory is derived with the convergence rates comparable to those for homogenous time-varying coefficient estimation.
-We also conduct the post-grouping statistical inference by testing the hypothesis that some group-specific time-varying coefficient functions belong to a given parametric function family.
-For example, it is often interesting to test whether the time-varying coefficients can be approximated by some constant values or linear functions.
-The test statistic is constructed via the kernel-weighted quadratic form and the asymptotic theory is established for the developed test statistic under both the null and alternative hypotheses.